 Apprehended Violence Orders in New South Wales

-In New South Wales, restraining orders are called Apprehended Violence Orders (AVOs).
+In New South Wales, restraining orders are known as Apprehended Violence Orders (AVOs).
 The main legislation concerning AVOs in NSW is the Crimes (Domestic and Personal Violence) Act 2007.

-In each Australian state and territory there is legislation allowing individuals to apply for a restraining order.
-These orders are designed to protect a person from various types of abuse, such as physical, psychological, emotional, and sexual abuse.
+In each Australian state and territory there is legislation allowing a person to apply for a restraining order against another person.
+These orders are designed to protect victims of personal violence from various types of abuse, such as physical, psychological, emotional, and sexual abuse.

 More information about restraining orders can be found in our dedicated article, Restraining Orders in Australia.